-GMG and CIM pair up once again to host a forum in Edmonton, Alberta, Canada in October.
+GMG and Surface Mining Society of the Canadian Institute of Mining, Metallurgy and Petrolum (SMS-CIM) are pairing up to host a forum in Edmonton, Alberta, Canada this October.
 Critical topics include autonomous mining, artificial intelligence, functional safety, interoperability, the integrated mine and tailings management.

 Alberta is a hub of surface mining activity, and forum participants will have the opportunity to hear surface mining case studies and to share information.
 Alberta’s neighbouring provinces, British Colombia and Saskatchewan, are two of Canada’s top-producing mining regions and will also have a presence.